isildur13/panchalyash13.github.io/resume.md

 * Setting up custom scripts using Netdata API endpoints.
 * Managing containers using Portainer.
 * Load balancing and reverse proxy setup using nginx, apache2 and HAproxy as per requirements.
-* Creating Scripts using Bash & Python as per requirements.
+* Scripting using Bash & Python as per requirements.
 * Database setup and migration of Postgres, Mongodb and mysql
 * Devising multiple deployment strategies along with active monitoring setups.
-* Wrote load testing scripts using ab and k6.
+* Writing load testing scripts using ab and k6.

 ### Internship Trainee @ Cygnet Infotech PVT LTD [Jan 2019 - June 2019]
  * Developed Speaker Recognition API for User Identification and Verification on the basis of 3-4 second speech dataset.